Oculus Go has arrived: Facebook's portable VR system breaks the $200 barrier

 But now, nearly two years after the first headsets were made widely available, sales have been underwhelming.
 And the list of common complaints about virtual reality remain: The headsets are big and goofy-looking.
 There isn't a must-have reason to get it.
 And the cost is way too high for a good device.

-Facebook believes it may have the answer for them, though.
-Starting May 1, the company will begin selling a device called Oculus Go.
-It's a $199 headset designed to offer a more comfortable and easier-to-use device at half the cost of its $399 flagship Oculus Rift headset (which initially cost $599 when it launched in March 2016).
+Facebook believes Oculus Go may be the answer.
+The headset on the device meant to be more comfortable than $399 flagship Oculus Rift headset, at half the cost.
+(The Rift debuted at $599 in March 2016).

-The Oculus Go is slimmed down and easier to wear if you have glasses, and it has speakers built in so you don't need a pair of headphones.
+The Oculus Go is slimmed down, making it easier to wear if you have glasses.
+The speakers are built in so you don't need a pair of headphones.

-The Oculus Go also doesn't require cords you plug into a PC to power it.
-In fact, the device powers itself, meaning you don't need PC or high-end phone for it to work, saving you at least $600 extra.
+The Oculus Go also doesn't require cords plugged into a PC for power.
+The device powers itself so you don't need a separate computer or high-end phone, which save you at least another $600.

-Despite the low cost and lack of extra oomph from a PC or high-end phone, the Oculus Go is still muscular enough to play power-hungry games, like the new space ship shooting epic "Anshar Online or the fast-paced theme park game "Coaster Combat," in addition to about 1,000 other apps already developed for the Samsung Gear VR.
+Despite the absence of extra oomph, the Oculus Go is still muscular enough to play power-hungry games, like the new space ship shooting epic "Anshar Online or the fast-paced theme park game "Coaster Combat."
+It can also handle about 1,000 other apps already developed for the Samsung Gear VR.

 "We think that this is the most approachable VR product coming to market," Muthukumar said.

-But just as important as this new hardware will be the new apps to help make it that much more interesting.
+But just as important as this new hardware will be the new apps to help make it interesting.

-In addition to making it easier for you to watch home movies and scroll through photos of your latest vacation, Oculus said effort will hinge on new partnerships with app makers who already provide TV and movies like Hulu, Netflix and Showtime (which, like CNET, is owned by CBS).
-Facebook's also working with AEG Presents for live concerts and NextVR for sports.
+Oculus said its effort will hinge on new partnerships with app makers who already provide TV and movies like Hulu, Netflix and Showtime (which, like CNET, is owned by CBS).
+Facebook is also working with AEG Presents for live concerts and NextVR for sports.

 "We wanted this to be something that you could decide 'Hey, I'm interested in VR and want to go and try this,'" Muthukumar said.